 A single premium whole life policy requires a single premium payment, which is determined by the amount of life insurance chosen.
 After the initial payment, no more premium is do and you will have the same benefits as regular whole life policy.
 This also referred to as a paid-up policy.

-Even if the cash value component was absent, you need to bear in mind that with whole life insurance, you are buying coverage which will last a lifetime as compared to term insurance which covers for specific periods, such as 20 or 30 years.
+Even if the cash value component was absent, you need to bear in mind that with whole life insurance, you are buying coverage that will last a lifetime as compared to term insurance which covers for specific periods, such as 20 or 30 years.
 In fact, whole life insurance usually cost 5 to 10 times more than term life insurance but does have cash value and lasts forever.

 Insurance underwriters typically determine the amount they will charge for policies by assessing risks.
 Higher risks mean that the policy will be more expensive, and this is the only way an insurance company will remain profitable.